 - Season the chicken and potatoes with salt and pepper, then drizzle with olive oil.
 Sprinkle the chicken with paprika before baking.

-- Roast until the chicken is done and the potatoes are tender (see section below on how to tell when a whole chicken is finished roasting).
+- Roast until the chicken is done (as measured with a thermometer) and the potatoes are tender.
+Tip: Read below on how to tell when a whole chicken is finished roasting.

 How Long to Roast a Whole Chicken?